Seven trumpets: Significance

-Before the invention of the brass trumpet, God had Moses make two silver trumpets, (Numbers 10:2), later called the chazozra.
+After the Exodus, God had Moses make two silver trumpets, (Numbers 10:2), later called the chazozra.
 The traditional sacred horn of the ancient Hebrews was the shofar, made from a ram's horn.
-After Rome fell, European trumpets were horns or horn shaped until the sheet-metal trumpet was reaquired from Islamic peoples.

 First trumpet

 Upon the sound of the first trumpet, hail and fire mingled with blood is thrown to Earth, burning up a third of the trees on the planet, and all green grass.
+1/3 of nature will disappear.

 Second trumpet

 With the sounding of the second trumpet, something described as "a great mountain burning with fire" plunges into the sea and turns a third of the oceans to blood.
 Soon after, a third of all sea life and a third of all ships will be destroyed.
-Some speculate that the "great mountain" will be an asteroid cast from the heavens.

 Third trumpet

 With the sounding of the third trumpet, a great star called Wormwood falls to the Earth, poisoning a third of the planet's freshwater sources, such as rivers and springs.
 Many will die from the bitterness of its taste.
-Some have speculated that this could be a nuclear disaster based on the association of wormwood being similar to the name Chernobyl.